Your cat puts its butt in your face for a reason, and three feline experts break it down. (Hint: You're going to count yourself lucky!)

 How can you get a cat to stop putting their butt in your face?

-Of course even cat lovers might not actually want to be looking at cat butt all day.
-So how do you get a cat to stop putting his butt in your face?
-Well, a cat’s going to do what a cat’s going to do, but there are a few things you can do to minimize the behavior.
+Of course, even cat lovers might not actually want to be looking at a cat’s butt all day.
+So how do you get a cat to stop putting its butt in your face?
+Well, a cat’s going to do what a cat’s going to do, but there are a few things you can do to train your cat and minimize the behavior.

 Head them off at the turn

-Essentially you’ll just want to interrupt the positioning before the cat has completely turned his back to you.
-“When your cat starts to turn around you can just start petting,” says Johnson-Bennett.
-“It will let kitty know you have received and appreciate the gesture.
-Don’t push them away because that will create confusion and could damage the bond you share.”
+Essentially, you’ll just want to interrupt the positioning before the cat has completely turned its back on you.
+“When your cat starts to turn around, you can just start petting,” says Johnson-Bennett.
+“It will let the kitty know you have received the gesture and appreciate it.
+Don’t push them away, because that will create confusion and could damage the bond you share.”

 Redirect their attention